Bánh Khọt (Authentic Vietnamese Mini Savory Pancake Recipe)

 Instructions

-- In a large bowl, whisk together rice flour, cornstarch, water, coconut milk, turmeric powder, and salt.
-Set it aside to let the batter thicken for at least 20 minutes or longer.
+- Prepare the Batter: In a large mixing bowl, whisk together the rice flour, cornstarch, water, coconut milk, turmeric powder, and salt until smooth.
+Let the batter rest for at least 20 minutes to thicken.

-- Pat the shrimp dry with a paper towel.
-In a small bowl, marinate the shrimp with salt and pepper.
-Set it aside.
+- Marinate the Shrimp: Pat the shrimp dry with a paper towel.
+In a small bowl, season the shrimp with salt and pepper.
+Set aside.

-- In another small bowl, whisk together fish sauce, lime juice, water, sugar, garlic, and chili peppers for the dipping sauce.
-Set it aside.
+- Make the Dipping Sauce: In another small bowl, mix the fish sauce, lime juice, water, sugar, garlic, and chili peppers (if using) until the sugar dissolves.
+Set aside.

-- Use a metal spoon to gently loosen and lift the banh khot from the pan.
-Carefully slide the spoon underneath each one, starting from the edges.
-Make sure to go all the way to the bottom of the pan to ensure you lift the entire pancake.
-Transfer it to a serving tray.
-Repeat cooking the remaining batter.
+- Remove from pan: Use a metal spoon to gently loosen and lift the banh khot from the pan, sliding the spoon underneath each pancake to release it completely.
+Transfer to a serving tray.

 Notes